VonHeikemen/lsp-zero.nvim/doc/md/guides/migrate-from-v1-branch.md

 ## Configure diagnostics

-In `v3.x` lsp-zero doesn't configure diagnostics anymore, you just get the default Neovim behaviour.
+lsp-zero doesn't configure diagnostics anymore, you just get the default Neovim behaviour.
 If you want to get the icons and the config, add this code.

 ```lua
 local lsp = require('lsp-zero')